 Kate works at the intersection of medical sociology and science and technology studies.
 She is interested in the construction of biomedical knowledge and the interplay between lay and professional knowledge, user-technology relations with everyday health practices and their implications for health care.
 Kate has undertaken research in the areas of genetics, heart disease and patient’s organisations.
 Recent research has focused on the everyday accounts of and practices with pharmaceuticals, foods and self-monitoring.

 Kate's doctoral research, completed in 2006, looked at lay and professional constructions of familial hypercholesterolaemia (FH), a treatable hereditary condition associated with heart disease.
 Her analysis focussed on the themes of geneticisation, genetic responsibility and biosociality, three prominent concepts in discussions of the social implications of genetic knowledge.

-Recent research projects have looked at more mundane health technologies for cholesterol management.
+Subsequent research projects looked at more mundane health technologies for cholesterol management.
 A two-year project funded by a Leverhulme Trust Early Career Fellowship focused on cholesterol-lowering foods containing plant sterols.
 A parallel project undertaken in collaboration with Catherine Will at the University of Sussex, and funded by an ESRC small grant, looked at prescription and over-the-counter statins.
 Kate's current research is expanding this work on consumer health technologies, looking at self-monitoring technologies such as blood pressure monitors and weighing scales/BMI monitors.
 All of these studies consider professional expectations as well as people’s accounts of why and how they adopt and use, or don't use, particular products or technologies.
 They consider the way responsibilities for health are distributed, the practices involved and the implications for forms of expertise in relation to health care.
 The work critically engages with notions of 'self-care' and 'health behaviours', proposing alternative lenses such as care infrastructures and practice theory approaches.

 Kate continues to be interested in developments in the biomedical sciences.
-She is developing work on the routine practices of racialised prescribing, in collaboration with Andrew Smart at Bath Spa University and involved in a new interdisciplinary network of researchers interested in epigenetics, led by Vincent Cunliffe in Biomedical Science at University of Sheffield.
+She recently completed research on the routine practices of racialised prescribing, in collaboration with Andrew Smart at Bath Spa University and contributed to an interdisciplinary network of researchers interested in epigenetics, led by Vincent Cunliffe in Biomedical Science at University of Sheffield.

 Weiner, K. & Will, C. (2016).
 Users, non-users and "resistance" to pharmaceuticals.
 In S. Hyysalo, T. Elgaard Jensen, & N. Oudshoorn (Eds.), The New Production of Users Changing Innovation Collectives and Involvement Strategies (pp. 273-296).
 Routledge.